fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 },
 ```

-The parameter *root* is the person object for which a friends list is being created, so we search from all *User* objects the ones which have root._id in their friends list:
+The parameter <code>root</code> is the person object for which a friends list is being created, so we search from all <code>User</code> objects the ones which have root._id in their friends list:

 ```js
   Person: {